Italian cable car plunges to the ground, killing at least 14 - WTMJ

 Associated Press

 ROME (AP) — A cable car taking visitors to a mountaintop view of some of northern Italy’s most picturesque lakes plummeted to the ground Sunday and then tumbled down the slope, killing 14 people.
-A young child was hospitalized in serious condition with broken bones, authorities said.
+The lone survivor, a young child, was hospitalized in serious condition with broken bones, authorities said.

+Six of the dead were Israeli citizens, including a family of four who lived in Italy, the Israeli foreign ministry said.
+It wasn’t clear if the other couple was related.

-Stresa Mayor Marcella Severino said it appeared that a cable broke, sending the car careening until it hit a pylon and then fell to the ground.
-At that point, the car overturned “two or three times before hitting some trees,” she said.
+The mayor of Stresa, where the incident occurred, said it appeared that a cable broke, sending the car careening until it hit a pylon and then fell to the ground.
+At that point, the car overturned “two or three times before hitting some trees,” said Mayor Marcella Severino.
 Some of those who died were thrown from the cabin.

 The Italian government announced a commission to investigate the disaster, which is likely to renew questions about the quality and safety of Italy’s transport infrastructure.